privacore/helppages-findx/en/features/did-you-mean.md

-# "Did you mean..." autocorrect feature?
+# "Did you mean..." autocorrect feature

 Findx does have a "Did you mean..." autocorrect feature.
 It was implemented July 2017, after a high demand from the beta launch.